-Begin a discussion with children about letters and mail.
-Have children ever sent or received a letter?
+Begin a discussion with students about letters and mail.
+Have the students ever sent or received a letter?
 Ask:

 - Would you rather get a letter in the mail from a special friend, or talk to them on the phone?
 How would you feel if you went home today and found a letter addressed to you in your mailbox?